sde-coursepack/sde-coursepack.github.io/modules/testing/_posts/2022-03-13-Test-Driven-Development.md

 Title: Test Driven Development
 ---

-* TOC
-{:toc}

 # Test Driven Development

 For this module, we are going to write the tests **before** we implement the method.
 This practice is called Test-Driven Development, or TDD.
 While we will go into more specifics later, the primary idea of TDD is to write tests *first* that describe the specification **first**, and only implement the method after the code is written.
 There are a number of advantages to this approach, key among them being we know we're done developing when all our tests are passing.

 ---

+* TOC
+{:toc}

+---

 ## Our Test plan so far

-As of yet, we haven't written any code.
+As yet, we haven't written any code.
 Instead, we are still designing our test plan.

 Last time, we used the Black-Box test plan strategy of **equivalence partitioning** to design the three following unit tests.